Asheron's Call 2: Fallen Kings: Gameplay

 Players chose a character that was one of three races: Isparians were humans from Ispar, one of the first races to answer Asheron's Call.
 Lugians came to Dereth in the same fashion as Isparians from a different home world, Tuu, and were (in the original game) quite hostile to Isparians.
 Tumeroks, or Tonks, also came to Dereth through Asheron's portals from their home world on Hazahtu, and were also originally treated as monsters by Isparians.
 These hostilities were worked out between the first game and the sequel, and in Asheron's Call 2: Fallen Kings the three races co-existed with conflict limited to those choosing player versus player content.
 Players that purchased the Legions expansion pack gained access to two additional races, Empyreans and Drudges.

-One's race was the only limiting factor on the "class" or "profession" that could be played by your character.
+One's race was the only limiting factor on the "class" or "profession" that could be played by player's character.
 In general terms, character classes were considered "damage dealers", "tanks", or "healers".

 Characters could choose one of several specializations when they reached the 15th level.
 Characters also had the opportunity to choose to proceed un-specialized, though eventually the difficulty level of the content in the world made it important to specialize to continue advancement.
 For each level between 1 and 50, characters gained a credit that could be used to train skills used in combat.
 After reaching the 45th level, players could begin the "Hero Initiation" quest to become a Hero of Dereth and unlock character advancement beyond level 50.
 The level cap for Heroes of Dereth was 150.
 The character development system for Heroes was one of the major updates to the game released with the Legions expansion pack, but was open to all players, regardless of whether they purchased the expansion pack.

-Levels were gained by completing activities that gave your character "experience points", or "XP".
-XP was also used to increase the skill rating, or power, of each skill trained.
+Levels were gained by completing activities that gave the character "experience points", or "XP", which was also used to increase the skill rating, or power, of each skill trained.
 Characters gained XP in a wide variety of ways: hunting monsters on a solo basis or with groups of other players, completing quests, or even just turning in items that can be traded for.
 Most quests (but not all) could be repeated for multiple rewards after the passage of time.
 There was significant variety in the quests offered in Asheron's Call 2: Fallen Kings: some centered on simply combating an overpopulation of a certain type of monster, some involved entering a dungeon or cave to destroy a powerful "boss" monster, some involved running errands for NPCs, or escorting NPCs to safety, in addition to the epic style quests that involved the major NPCs in the current or past story arcs.
 Quest rewards also ran the gamut: some offered temporary buffs or summonable pets to increase the character's power, some offered simply an XP reward, some offered gold, some offered weapons, armor, or trinkets, still others unlocked movie "vignettes" offering insight into the game's backstory.